-There are so many amazing communities, towns and cities in western Colorado that all call to my sense of adventure and curiosity.
-The many that we have visited have not disappointed but have thrilled me with their beauty, history, quaintness and residents who are friendly and open to sharing their little piece of heaven with new comers.
+There are so many amazing communities, towns and cities in western Colorado that call to my sense of adventure and curiosity.
+The many that we have visited have not disappointed but have thrilled me with their beauty, history, and quaintness.
 There is a prevailing positive attitude throughout Colorado that is evident in the way of life and the atmosphere of the communities.

-Of all of the small mountain towns we have visited in Colorado, Estes Park is our favorite and holds a special place in our hearts.
+Of all of the small mountain towns we have visited in Colorado, Estes Park is one of our favorites.
+It holds a special place in our hearts.
 We have had many amazing adventures in and around Estes.
-It is a must visit mountain town that is nestled in a cozy little valley and hugged by the Rocky Mountains.
-It is a popular tourist town so during the peak season, which is Memorial Day through Labor Day, it can be quite crowded.
-However, it is a place that we return to over and over and never leave disappointed.
-They boast many street festivals throughout the year and a downtown trick-or-treating bonanza that is hard to beat.
-But Estes Park is so much more than the shops and restaurants.
-It’s the friendly and welcoming attitudes of the locals along with the adventure and the beauty in the mountains that surround Estes that brings so many people back year after year.
+It is a “must visit” mountain town that is nestled in a cozy little valley and hugged by the Rocky Mountains.
+It is a place that we return to over and over again and never leave disappointed.
+Estes hosts many street festivals throughout the year along with a downtown trick-or-treating bonanza that is hard to beat.
+Estes Park is so much more than the shops and restaurants.
+It’s the friendly and welcoming attitudes of the locals, along with the adventure and beauty to be found in the Rocky Mountains, that brings so many people back year after year.

-You can reach Estes Park from different routes but the one I recommend is Highway 66 through Longmont, CO.
-By taking this route you go straight through Lyons, CO which is another beautiful little mountain town.
+You can reach Estes Park from different routes but my favorite is Highway 66 through Longmont.
+By taking this route you go straight through Lyons which is another beautiful little mountain town.

-You must stop at the St. Vrain Market, Deli and Bakery located right on Main Street in Lyons and purchase your lunch.
-They make the very best, made-to-order, sandwiches using fresh made bread, top quality meats and cheeses, and fresh vegetables that you will ever taste!
-Grab a piece of fruit, and a bag of chips made locally in Boulder, CO and you have a wonderful lunch that you can eat on the ride up to Estes Park or save it until you find the perfect spot to sit and enjoy the views and fresh air while you eat.
+You must stop at the St. Vrain Market, Deli and Bakery, located on Main Street in Lyons, and purchase your lunch.
+They make the very best, made-to-order, sandwiches using fresh made bread, top quality meats and cheeses, and fresh vegetables!
+Grab a piece of fruit, and a bag of chips made locally in Boulder and you have a wonderful lunch.
+If you’re starving, eat it on the ride up to Estes Park but if you can wait, save it until you find that perfect spot to sit and enjoy the views, and fresh air, while you eat!

 When you arrive in Estes there is a wonderful Welcome Center just on the edge of town.
 It is full of information on trails, adventures, history, places to eat, places to play, etc. It’s a great starting point!

 Estes Park is a place that many choose to stay while exploring Rocky Mountain National Park (RMNP).
 The East entrance into the RMNP is located on highway 36 just 3.5 miles west of Estes Park.
 It is known as the Beaver Meadows Entrance Station and is a favorite starting point for many.
 When visiting Colorado let Estes Park be your base camp while you spend at least a couple of days exploring RMNP.
-It is one of the beauties of the world and you don’t want to miss out on seeing a little of it!
+I think you’ll be glad you did!